equinor/TimeSeriesAnalysis/readme.md

 in the [github discussion pages](https://github.com/equinor/TimeSeriesAnalysis/discussions).

 ## License
-TimeSeriesAnalysis is distributed under the [MIT license](LICENSE).
+TimeSeriesAnalysis is distributed under the [Apache 2.0 license](LICENSE).